MikeSWang/Triumvirate/README.rst

     Ensure your C++ compiler has OpenMP support and is configured accordingly.
-The default |Makefile|_ (located at the repository directory root) assumes the GNU compiler.
+The default |Makefile|_ (located at the repository directory root) assumes the GCC compiler.
 See the `Installation
     <https://triumvirate.readthedocs.io/en/latest/installation.html#openmp-support>`__
     page in the documentation for more details.